mahayasa/gan-hybrid-sampling-customer-churn/README.md

 - minClass: the minority class in the dataset (dataframe).
 - majClass: the majority class in the dataset (dataframe).
-- genData: how much data that you want generate from minorty class.
+- genData: how much data that you want to generate from minorty class (int).
-- targetLabel: what is your target label name in dataset.
+- targetLabel: what is your target label name in dataset (string).

 ### Example Usage
 ```bash